Kingserb34/stl-storm-analysis/README.md

 ## 📁 Files
 - `stl_storms_cleaned.csv`: Cleaned dataset used in Tableau
-- `storm_dasboard.jpeg`: Screenshot of the published dashboard
+- `storm_dashboard.jpeg`: Screenshot of the published dashboard

 ---